Cyndi Lauper: 2001–2004: Shine and At Last

-In April 2004, Lauper performed during the VH1's benefit concert Divas Live 2004 alongside Ashanti, Gladys Knight, Jessica Simpson, Joss Stone and Patti LaBelle, in support of the Save the Music Foundation.
+In April 2004, Lauper performed during the VH1's benefit concert Divas 2004 alongside Ashanti, Gladys Knight, Jessica Simpson, Joss Stone and Patti LaBelle, in support of the Save the Music Foundation.

 2005–2007: The Body Acoustic

-She made appearances on Showtime's hit show Queer as Folk in 2005, directed a commercial for Totally 80s edition of the board game Trivial Pursuit in 2006, served as a judge on the 6th Annual Independent Music Awards and made her Broadway debut in the Tony-nominated The Threepenny Opera as Jenny.
-She performed with Shaggy, Scott Weiland of Velvet Revolver/Stone Temple Pilots, Pat Monahan of Train, Ani DiFranco, and The Hooters in the VH1 Classics special Decades Rock Live.
-In 2006, she sang "Message To Michael" with Dionne Warwick and "Beecharmer" with Nellie McKay on McKay's Pretty Little Head album.
+She released her ninth studio album The Body Acoustic and made appearances on Showtime's hit show Queer as Folk in 2005, directed a commercial for Totally 80s edition of the board game Trivial Pursuit in 2006, served as a judge on the 6th Annual Independent Music Awards and made her Broadway debut in the Tony-nominated The Threepenny Opera as Jenny.
+She performed with Shaggy, Scott Weiland of Velvet Revolver and Stone Temple Pilots, Pat Monahan of Train, Ani DiFranco, and the Hooters in the VH1 Classic special Decades Rock Live!.
+In 2006, she sang "Message to Michael" with Dionne Warwick and "Beecharmer" with Nellie McKay on McKay's second studio album, Pretty Little Head.

-On October 16, 2006, Lauper was inducted into the Long Island Music Hall of Fame.
-In 2007, she served as a guest performer on the song "Lady in Pink" on an episode of the Nick Jr. show, The Backyardigans.
+On October 16, 2006, Lauper was inducted into The Long Island Music and Entertainment Hall of Fame.
+In 2007, she served as a guest performer on the song "Lady in Pink" on an episode of the Nick Jr. show The Backyardigans.

 2008–2009: Bring Ya to the Brink

-Lauper's sixth studio album, Bring Ya to the Brink was released in the United States on May 27, 2008.
+Lauper's tenth studio album, Bring Ya to the Brink, was released in the United States on May 27, 2008.

-Other projects for 2008 included the True Colors Tour and a Christmas duet with Swedish band The Hives, entitled "A Christmas Duel".
+Other projects for 2008 included the True Colors Tour and a Christmas duet with Swedish rock band the Hives, entitled "A Christmas Duel".
 The song was released as a CD single and a 7" vinyl in Sweden.
 Lauper also performed on the "Girls Night Out", headlining it with Rosie O'Donnell in the US.

+In 2009, Lauper guest starred on her first of five episodes of Bones on Fox, as psychic Avalon Harmonia.

-On November 17, 2009, Lauper performed a collaborative work with Wyclef Jean called "Slumdog Millionaire", performing it on the Late Show with David Letterman.
+On November 17, 2009, Lauper performed a collaborative work with Haitian rapper Wyclef Jean called "Slumdog Millionaire", performing it on the Late Show with David Letterman.